-In this school any individual can contact the DSL if they have concerns about a pupil.
-The DSL is a member of the Senior Leadership Team.
-The names and contact details are listed on page 2 of this policy.
+In the Trust any individual can contact the DSLs if they have concerns about a pupil.
+The names and contact details of DSLs in the managed service team are listed on page 2 of this policy.
 These safeguarding roles are explicit in assigned job descriptions.
-A full description of the DSL role can be found in Annex C of KCSIE 2022.
+A full description of the DSL role can be found in Annex C of KCSIE 2023.